 Asian Pear Tree Care

 Caring for Asian pears is fairly simple once the saplings become established.
-In the five years, be sure to keep the trees moist; water deeply each week if there is little rain.
+In the first five years, be sure to keep the trees moist; water deeply each week if there is little rain.
 What does that mean exactly?
-When the soil is dry to a depth of 1-2 inches, water the tree.
+When the soil is dry to a depth of 1-2 inches (2.5-5 cm.), water the tree.
 Irrigate with enough water to moisten the soil to the tree root ball depth.
-Established Asian pears should be watered when the soil is dry 2-3 inches down.
-Established trees require around 100 gallons of water every 7-10 days during dry spells.
+Established Asian pears should be watered when the soil is dry 2-3 inches (5-7 cm.) down.
+Established trees require around 100 gallons (378.5 L. )every 7-10 days during dry spells.